Section 112 Issues in IPR Proceedings: Using Section 112 as a Sword or a Shield

 Addressing Section 112 Issues in IPR Petitions, Establishing Priority or Earlier Critical Date of Asserted Reference, and More

-This CLE webinar will provide guidance on Section 112 issues that arise during an inter partes review (IPR) proceeding.
-The panel will address the PTAB's response to assertions that claims do not comply with 112 and will discuss related claim construction issues.
+This CLE course will provide guidance on Section 112 issues that arise during an inter partes review (IPR) proceeding.
+The panel will address the Patent Trial and Appeal Board's (PTAB's) response to assertions that claims do not comply with 112 and will discuss related claim construction issues.
 The panel will offer best practices for handling 112 issues in IPRs.

 - PTAB responses to assertions made by IPR petitioners that claims do not comply with Section 112

 - Factors to consider when deciding whether to challenge claims in an IPR that might be invalid under 112